Marjorie Taylor Greene: Israel and Palestine

+Healthcare

+In October 2025, Greene broke with her party over the federal government shutdown.
+The disagreement was over a proposed extension of Obamacare subsidies.
+She expressed strong opposition to the Affordable Care Act as well as high health insurance premiums.

+Opioid epidemic in the United States

+In May 2023, Greene said that lax security at the Mexico–United States border contributed to the opioid epidemic in the United States, stating, "Three hundred Americans are dying every single day.
+Mayorkas, and I argue Biden as well — President Biden — both of them should be impeached for that."

 Gun rights

 At a September 2020 gun rights rally in Ringgold, Georgia, Greene said she would always protect gun owners' rights and would not vote for any laws making it harder for people to possess guns.
 She said: "The government will never tell me how many guns I can own, and how many bullets I am allowed to fire if someone were to attack me or my kids".

+In January 2021, a 2019 video resurfaced showing Marjorie Taylor Greene confronting Parkland shooting survivor David Hogg near the U.S. Capitol.
+Greene followed Hogg, questioning his gun control activism and calling him a "coward" for ignoring her.
+She also falsely claimed his efforts were funded by billionaire George Soros.

+Greene defended her actions, but the video sparked backlash, with Parkland activists, including Fred Guttenberg, calling for her resignation.
+Hogg described the encounter as intimidating, especially when Greene mentioned carrying a firearm.
+The controversy resurfaced alongside reports that Greene had previously engaged with social media posts endorsing political violence.

 In June 2021, Greene introduced a bill to abolish the Bureau of Alcohol, Tobacco, Firearms, and Explosives.
 The bill also sought to provide monetary grants to the families of Border Patrol agents killed as a result of Operation Fast and Furious.

 In June 2022, Greene argued that Canada's proposed gun control laws would leave Canada "weak and vulnerable to being invaded and easily taken over by another stronger country", such as "Russia, who is very angry at America right now."

-In July 2022, Greene claimed that the July 4 Highland Park parade shooting was "designed to make Republicans go along with more gun control" because the shooting occurred "in a rich, white neighborhood".
-She also claimed that "We didn't see that at all the Pride parades in the month of June" and that "As soon as we hit MAGA month ... we have shootings on July Fourth".
+In July 2022, Greene said that the July 4 Highland Park parade shooting was "designed to make Republicans go along with more gun control" because the shooting occurred "in a rich, white neighborhood".
+She also said that "We didn't see that at all the Pride parades in the month of June" and that "As soon as we hit MAGA month ... we have shootings on July Fourth".
 Although Greene conceded that her comments might sound "like a conspiracy theory", she said that "the definition of a right-wing conspiracy theory" is "just the news a month early."